tgquintela/tgquintela.github.io/_pages/interests.md

 * Spatial Data Analysis and GIS, and its applications to the new urbanism required in the world of IoT and reactive and smart spaces and services.
 * Mobility optimization by understanding patterns and using proper statistical matching algorithms.
 * Data visualization and dashboards.
 The improvement of my skills in data visualization and mastering *D3.js*, *Tableau* and other Data Visualization tools.
+* User behaviour understanding.
+Collective behaviours and which are the patterns they follow to understand the use.

 ### *Programming*
 * Python development.
 From pure data science applications to more web-based framework to automatize interaction with databases and show visualizations.
 Python is my main computation language.
 Improving from the point of view of software design and coding efficiency is a everyday purpose challenge.